Cautious centrist Laschet is German conservatives' candidate to succeed Merkel

 “The CDU will not win this election without the CSU, and the opposite is also true,” he told a news conference, in which he also stressed the need to reduce Germany’s public debt once the pandemic has ended.

-“I look forward to our cooperation in the coming months,” Merkel said, according to a Tweet posted by her spokesman.
+“I want to start a new chapter after Merkel, not just more of the same, but we will preserve the part that has done Germans good,” Laschet told ZDF television.

-Laschet is widely seen as the candidate likely to continue Merkel’s legacy, but analysts said he would not be able to match her commanding position, built up over 16 years, on the international stage.
+Although widely seen as the candidate likely to continue Merkel’s legacy, analysts said he would not be able to match her commanding position, built up over 16 years, on the international stage.

 “In terms of foreign policy, Angela Merkel leaves big shoes for her successor to fill,” said Thomas Gitzel, economist at VP Bank.
 “Armin Laschet will not be able to fill them and probably won’t want to.
 The future focus will be on domestic policy.”